godotengine/godot-docs/tutorials/navigation/navigation_using_navigationagents.rst

 New NavigationAgent nodes will automatically join the default navigation map on the World2D/World3D.

+NavigationsAgent nodes are optional and not a hard requirement to use the navigation system.
-The functionality of NavigationsAgent nodes can be recreated with scripts and direct calls to the NavigationServer API should the default NavigationsAgent nodes not do what is required for a project and specific gameplay.
+Their entire functionality can be replaced with scripts and direct calls to the NavigationServer API.

 NavigationAgent Pathfinding
 ---------------------------